Vettabase/vagrant-mindsdb/README.md

 ### Private networking

+Private networking is a Vagrant feature that allows guest system to communicate with each other.
+In our case this is useful to allow MindsDB to connect to databases that run on other guest systems.

 To add the guest system to a private network (if the provider supports this), use these settings.